 All STRs in Austin must be licensed under section 25-2-791 of the City Code.
 There are three types of short-term rental properties with varying licensing requirements.
 You can rent an owner-occupied unit, an entire dwelling, or part of a multi-family or condominium residential unit.
 The only drawback of short-term rentals in Austin is the cost of the license — $779.14 for the first time and $437 for renewal.

-Is Airbnb legal in my neighborhood? – this is one of the first questions you must ask before choosing a location for a short-term rental business.
-Regulations have become tougher lately and can significantly affect rental opportunities and profit.
-Usually, cities with housing issues and high property prices, like NYC, Los Angeles, Las Vegas, or San Francisco, have stricter regulations.
-Places with fewer tourists and more residential units available for long-term rentals do not limit Airbnb and alternative platforms that much.
+Often, cities with housing issues and high property prices, like NYC, Los Angeles, Las Vegas, or San Francisco, have stricter short-term rental regulations.
+Places with fewer tourists and more residential units available for long-term rentals don’t limit hosts as much.